adavarski/ansible-hadoop-spark/README.md

 It would be best if you have physical machines, otherwise we may take adantage of virtualbox.

-The project has a pre-defined Vagrantfile.
+The project has a pre-defined Vagrantfile.ORIG.

 To create virtual machine: